-The following guidelines are intended to assist you in rating the PTA students from Union College for this intermediate clinical affiliation.
+The following guidelines are intended to assist you in rating the PTA students from Union County College for this intermediate clinical affiliation.

-At the end of the clinical experience students at a minimum should achieve Advance Beginner anchor for criteria 4-14 and Advance Intermediate anchor for criteria 1-3.
+At the end of the clinical experience students at a minimum should achieve Advance Beginner anchor for criteria 6-14 and Advance Intermediate anchor for criteria 1, 3, and 5 and criteria 2, and 3 Entry Anchor.

 As the course instructor, I will assign the course letter grade after reviewing each CPI Evaluation and course requirements.
 The student must receive a composite score of a C+ to successfully complete the course.
-Union College has adopted the following guideline to represent the minimal level of acceptable performance (C+) by a student at the completion of this clinical experience.
+Union County College has adopted the following guideline to represent the minimal level of acceptable performance (C+) by a student at the completion of this clinical experience.